MicrosoftDocs/CommunityToolkit/docs/maui/options.md

 ```

 ### Default Return Values
-When set to true, a default value will be returned when a Converter throws an Exception.
+When set to `true`, a default value will be returned when a `Converter` throws an `Exception`.

 Two default values are included:

 - `public object?
 ICommunityToolkitValueConverter.DefaultConvertReturnValue { get; set; }`
-   - `Default value returned when Convert(object? value, Type targetType, object? parameter, CultureInfo? culture)` throws an Exception
+   - `Default value returned when Convert(object? value, Type targetType, object? parameter, CultureInfo? culture)` throws an `Exception`
 - `public object ICommunityToolkitValueConverter.DefaultConvertBackReturnValue { get; set; }`
-   - `Default value returned when ConvertBack(object? value, Type targetType, object? parameter, CultureInfo? culture)` throws an Exception
+   - `Default value returned when ConvertBack(object? value, Type targetType, object? parameter, CultureInfo? culture)` throws an `Exception`

-Here is an example setting the default values for BoolToObjectConverter:
+Here is an example setting the default values for `BoolToObjectConverter`:

 XAML
 ```xml